sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 As you can see, joins are incredibly useful and important to understand for anyone using SQL.

-We'll have a whole course dedicated to them coming soon!
+We have a whole follow-up course dedicated to them called <a href="https://www.datacamp.com/courses/joining-data-in-postgresql">Joining Data in PostgreSQL</a> for you to hone your database skills further!

 `@pre_exercise_code`
 ```{sql}